elementbound/pygrunt/proposed.md

 ## Projects ##

 > This feature has been added before v0.0.30

-> Note: this doesn't include compound projects
+> Note: this only includes the core feature, not the related features in the next chapters

 Instead of writing a function to build the whole project, the Project class could do this in a smarter way.